ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-iis.md

 ### <strong>7.
 Install wkhtmltopdf</strong>

 Wkhtmltopdf is an open source simple and much effective command-line shell utility that enables user to convert any given HTML (Web Page) to PDF document or an image (jpg, png, etc).
-It uses WebKit rendering layout engine to convert HTML pages to PDF document without loosing the quality of the pages.
+It uses WebKit rendering layout engine to convert HTML pages to PDF document without losing the quality of the pages.
 Its is really very useful and trustworthy solution for creating and storing snapshots of web pages in real-time.

 -   <a href="https://wkhtmltopdf.org/downloads.html" target="_blank" rel="noopener">Click Here</a> to download 64-bit wkhtmltopdf-0.12.6-1.exe installer file.